 The actual location of the IIS wwwroot directory could differ on your server machine.
 Use the IIS Management Console to get the location of the IIS wwwroot directory.

 - Author a web map that includes the map service created in the previous step and the appropriate basemaps.

-- Configure the Portal for ArcGIS or ArcGIS for Organization accounts to save report configurations.
+- Configure the Portal for ArcGIS or your ArcGIS organizational account to save report configurations.